rumaak/exploring_machine_translation/README.md

 data preprocessing, etc. The **Machine translation.ipynb** notebook puts together all the machinery and presents the work done.
 Before proceeding, see **Prerequisities** below.

+History of this repo is quite big, so it is wise to clone only the last commit.
+In future, I am planning to delete this repo and create a fresh new one without this issue.

 ### Prerequisities
 ##### Datasets
 * WMT14